• Skip to primary navigation

 Where Filipino Mango Sticky Rice Comes From

-Some believe mango sticky rice was created in Southeast Asia.
+Some believe that mango sticky rice originated in Southeast Asia.
 Filipinos use local fresh ripe mangoes in the dish.
 Later on, it became a famous Filipino dessert served in celebrations.

 When is this Dish Typically Enjoyed?